emmett-framework/granian/docs/spec/RSGI.md

 - `path`: HTTP request target excluding any query string
 - `query_string`: URL portion after the `?`
 - `headers`: a mapping-like object, where keys is the header name, and value is the header value
+- `authority`: an optional string containing the relevant pseudo-header (empty on HTTP versions prior to 2)

 #### HTTP protocol interface